-California’s Plan to Crowdsource Distributed Energy to Replace Grid Upgrades
+California’s Plan: Crowdsource Distributed Energy to Replace Grid Upgrades

 Beyond giving DER developers a route to serving grid needs that fits better with the way they do business, this method may well be a more cost-effective way for utilities and regulators to deal with distribution grid changes, said Jin Noh, senior policy manager with the California Energy Storage Association.

-That’s because the distribution grid investment needs being targeted are hard to predict, and may change between the time they’re forecasted and when they actually arise.
+That’s because the distribution grid investment needs being targeted are hard to predict and may change between the time they’re forecasted and when they actually arise.
 Some load increases can be predicted, as with new subdivisions, office parks, factories or even “a new marijuana farm that has a large amount of load,” he said — the latter a novel but growing class of electricity consumer in California.

 At the same time, “downstream of a particular circuit or substation, there could be a new development that’s driving a gradual load increase,” he said.
-Rising installations of electric vehicle chargers, or switching natural gas-fired furnaces and water heaters to all-electric appliances, are another source of growing strain on California’s grid.
+Rising installations of electric vehicle chargers, or switching natural-gas-fired furnaces and water heaters to all-electric appliances, are another source of growing strain on California’s grid.

 In short, “a lot of these needs grow over time,” Noh said.
 “In year two, we’ll see a 3-megawatt overload.
 In year four, we’ll see a 7-megawatt overload.”
-DER subscriptions can be fine-tuned to match both incremental growth and changes in forecasted growth, which could end up saving even more money compared to a utility project that has to be done once and last for years.
+DER subscriptions can be fine-tuned to match both incremental growth and changes in forecasted growth, which could end up saving even more money compared to a utility project that has to be completed once and last for years.

 As for the tariffs that utilities would be tasked with creating to ensure that participating DERs can be relied on to do what the grid needs them to do, “this would all be project- and location-specific,” he said.
 “There’s a specific planned investment, intending to address an overload from, say, 3 to 6 p.m.
-They’ll probably structure a capacity and performance payment around that,” with “a small portion that’s up-front payments to support new build.”
+They’ll probably structure a capacity and performance payment around that” with “a small portion that’s upfront payments to support new build.”

 If the CPUC approves the program, California’s utilities will be under the gun to come up with these tariffs in time to start offering DER developers a chance to compete for a set of pilot grid circuits by late this year.
 By next year, this approach to meeting grid needs with DERs could be broadened to a wider scope of grid projects in utilities’ annual deferral opportunity processes, he said.